 - 1. Students may obtain their transcripts in person at the Office of the Registrar by completing a Request for Official Transcript form. - 2.
 Transcripts may also be obtained by writing to the Office of the Registrar.
-Requests or release forms must be signed by the individual whose transcript is being requested, and include the student's name at the time of enrollment, the student's Social Security Number and a contact phone number.
+Requests or release forms must be signed by the individual whose transcript is being requested, and include the student's name at the time of enrollment, the student's Social Security Number, and a contact phone number.
 The Office of the Registrar accepts PDF scans and faxed requests for transcripts, providing a signature appears on the request and a credit/debit card number with expiration date are included. - 3.
 The fee for each transcript is \$5.00.
 A request without payment will not be processed. - 4.
-Unofficial transcripts may be faxed to another institution of agency (fee is \$5.00), but an official copy of the transcript (for an additional \$5.00) will also be sent to the institution of agency via postal mail. - 5.
-Current or recent students may print an unofficial copy of their transcript via https://MyRecords.smwc.edu.
+Unofficial transcripts may be faxed to another institution or agency (fee is \$5.00), but an official copy of the transcript (for an additional \$5.00) will also be sent to the institution or agency via postal mail. - 5.
+Current or recent students may print an unofficial copy of their transcript online via the College's web portal.

-General Policy
+General Policies